 Maiden Castle is also unusual is that, unlike many other hill forts, there is evidence that people lived there.
 These people were the Celtic Durotriges.
 Excavations have revealed that they lived in thatched round houses, grew wheat and barley which they stored in granaries and kept sheep, pigs and cattle.
 Doubtless they would have had horses for transport and oxen for ploughing.
 Iron was worked on the site.
 Then there were the piles of round stones, strategically placed around the fort.
 These were probably used for slingshot, and suggest that an attack was expected.

-More curves in this reconstruction of an Iron Age round house.
+Reconstruction of an Iron Age round house.
 Photo: Creative Commons, WyrdLight.com

 It appears, too, that the expected siege did take place.
 During the 1930s excavations of Maiden Castle, Sir Mortimer Wheeler uncovered part of a cemetery.
 Of the 52 bodies excavated, a number showed signs of a violent death.
 This, Sir Mortimer concluded, was evidence of an attack by Vespasian’s legionaries during the Roman invasion of AD 43.
 In 2009, a burial site with 50 decapitated bodies was discovered not far from Maiden Castle during road building, and according to Roman historical accounts, Vespasian conquered some 20 hill forts across the Durotriges’ territory.